emilkowalski/sonner/README.md

 ### Success

-Render a checkmark icon in front of the message.
+Renders a checkmark icon in front of the message.

 ```jsx
 toast.success('Event has been created');